lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 then there is a set of pinned vertices $Pin \in \mathcal{A}$ and a superset
 $Pin' \supseteq Pin$ of vertices such that $P$ embeds in $G(Pin')$.

-Finally, step 5 ensures the process is repeated until for all partial pattern embeddings, either the domain of definition is complete, or the embedding of $P$ is not possible.
+Finally, step 5 ensures the process is repeated until, for all partial pattern embeddings, either the domain of definition is complete, or the embedding of $P$ is not possible.
 Given that step 4 increments the size of $Pin$ sets at each iteration, this will terminate as long as the vertex picking strategy of step 3 selects vertices that allow to extend (or refute) the partial pattern embeddings constructed and extended in step 2.
-This is satisfied for example in the case of linear minIR graphs, as explained in the info box.
+This is satisfied, for example, in the case of linear minIR graphs, as explained in the info box.

 <!-- prettier-ignore -->
 {{% hint "info" %}}